Acetic acid (a.k.a. white vinegar) can act as a disinfectant that can destroy some bacteria and viruses.

 - Household disinfectants — vinegar and baking soda used on their own — were highly effective against potential bacterial pathogens but less effective than commercial household disinfectants.

-Note: Health Canada states, “Products such as tea tree oil, baking soda, vinegar, electrolyzed water, microfibre cloths, ozone, and silver compounds are not registered disinfectants for food premises, according to the Health Canada definition.”
+Note: These ingredients are useful at home.
+But if you’re operating a food business, the National Collaborating Centre for Environmental Health states, “Products such as tea tree oil, baking soda, vinegar, electrolyzed water, microfibre cloths, ozone, and silver compounds are not registered disinfectants for food premises, according to the Health Canada definition.”

-Note: Health Canada provides ways to clean and disinfect public spaces — communal residence, workplaces, schools, etc. The U.S. Centers for Disease Control and Prevention provides a thorough guide on how to clean and disinfect for Covid-19.
-And check recommendations from your regional public health agency.
+Health Canada and the U.S. Centers for Disease Control and Prevention provide ways to clean and disinfect for COVID-19.
+Check recommendations from your regional public health agency.

 White vinegar found on most store shelves is a five per cent concentration of acetic acid.
 Look for stronger concentrations (seven to 12 per cent) at eco-friendly stores with refill stations.
 Some brands label the stronger stuff “cleaning vinegar.”

-To clean a wood (or plastic) cutting board, pour vinegar onto a clean rag and wipe down.
+Pour vinegar onto a rag to clean a wood (or plastic) cutting board.
 (Eco-friendly oxygen bleach is even more effective.)

-To deodorize your toilet, pour 125 millilitres of white vinegar into the bowl.
+Pour 125 millilitres of white vinegar in to deodorize toilet bowls.
 Let sit 15 minutes.
 Flush.

-To remove hard water deposits on your tub/glass shower doors, heat 250 millilitres of white vinegar in a pot.
+Remove hard water deposits on your tub/glass shower doors.
+Heat 250 millilitres of white vinegar in a pot.
 Spray onto surface.
 Let sit 15 minutes and wipe clean.

 Soak rusty tools in a pail of white vinegar and brush to clean.

-Instead, after cleaning with all-purpose cleaners or soap, spray surfaces — counters, tubs, tile and sinks — with vinegar.
-Use full strength for tough cleaning jobs or dilute 50:50 with water.
+Instead, after using cleaners that contain castile soap, spray surfaces — counters, tubs, tile and sinks — with vinegar.
+Use vinegar full strength for tough cleaning jobs or dilute 50:50 with water.